strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

   recorded in the period.
 No distinction is made between Open and Completed Episodes.
-* Counts shown in the report refer to Episodes, and are displayed as numbers or percent column based on user selection.
+* Counts shown in the report refer to Episodes, and are displayed as numbers or percent rows based on user selection.

 .. _category-e: